faddat/ingestron/README.md

 Ingestron is a golang-based content and informatics ingestor for graphene-based blockchains.

 Its development is funded by Justin Fondreist of BeyondBitcoin to advance the ecosystems of Bitshares, STEEM, Golos, and PeerPlays.
 If you wish to see features added to
 INGESTRON, please contact Jacob Gadikian on Google Hangouts at faddat@gmail.com.
-To put it simply, development is funded in cash-USD, and cash-USD causes features to happen.
-Jacob is happy to accept cryptocurrencies and make payment arrangements.
-You can find a WIP logic map for the block processing that INGESTRON does at:

 https://docs.google.com/drawings/d/1iV7vcO0CZCYbiRWAjKN41axR6ZaeZ-OFD9YA39jFdoI/edit?usp=sharing